 Fast Error Handling

-Code written down in the best way can also have errors, what needs to be done is we treat errors at their earliest.
+Code written down in the best way can also have errors.
+What needs to be done is we treat errors as soon as possible.

 Protect from SQL Injection

-If you do not know then let us open your ears by telling you that SQL injections are also capable of dropping sensitive data from insecure devices.
+If you do not know, let us open your ears by telling you that SQL injections can also drop sensitive data from insecure devices.
 Make sure to take this one seriously as well and follow all the procedures to protect your database.

 ALSO SEE: A guide to Install Python 3 Securely on Windows.